-Additional Detail Without Additional Cost.
+Additional Detail Without Additional Cost

 How can you make sure the contractor allowed for unforeseen building conditions?

-How can you protect yourself from the problem of scope creep as allowances are converted to detailed drawings?
+Is there a way to protect yourself from the problem of scope creep as allowances are converted to detailed drawings?

 How do you protect you from yourself when converting allowances to specifications?